Lyme disease cases are growing in the US – these 5 states led the rest in 2021: study

 FAIR Health President Robin Gelburd stated, “Lyme disease remains a growing public health concern.
 FAIR Health will continue to use its repository of claims data to provide actionable and relevant insights to healthcare stakeholders seeking to better understand the ongoing rise of Lyme disease cases.”

-Most cases of Lyme disease can be treated successfully with a few weeks of antibiotics, according to the CDC.
+According to the CDC, most cases of Lyme disease can be treated successfully with a few weeks of antibiotics.
 Insect repellent, prompt tick removal, using pesticides and reducing the tick habitat are all ways to decrease the chance of contracting the disease.